ultraio/docs-blockchain/downloads/docs.md

 If you want to listen for transfers from `eosio.nft.ft` see [onIssue Example](../../tutorials/uniq-factories/uniq-variants/Examples/on-issue.md).

 ---
-title: 'Tutorial - Install and Setup the Ultra Smart Contract Toolkit Extension'
+title: 'Tutorial - Install and Setup the Ultra Smart Contract VS Code Extension'

 outline: [0, 5]
 order: -98
 ---

-# Tutorial - Install and Setup the Ultra Smart Contract Toolkit Extension
+# Tutorial - Install and Setup the Ultra Smart Contract VS Code Extension

 ## Prerequisites